JonathanWilbur/asn1.rs/asn1/README.md

 - [x] To and from `NumericString` values for time types
   - This is for X.690 encoding, primarily
 - [x] ~~Convertion to and from `std::time::Duration`~~ (No unambiguous way)
+- [ ] I think you can replace `% 8` with a bit mask, which would be more performant
 - [ ] `no-std` and other feature flags
 - [ ] Documentation comments
 - [ ] `README.md` documentation